 Better balance means better posture and fewer injuries from falling, which according to the World Health Organisation is the second most common cause of accidental death worldwide.

-“If people have poorer balance they tend not to live as long,” professor Dawn Skelton of Glasgow Caledonian University told Dr Michael Mosley.
+“If people have poorer balance they tend not to live as long,” professor Dawn Skelton of Glasgow Caledonian University says.
 “It could be because they're falling, fracturing and dying earlier but it's probably more to do with the brain.”

 If your brain is not doing well with regards to balance, it's probably not doing well for your organs or your cardiovascular system, so it's an overall marker of decline, says professor Skelton.

 Improving your balance improves core strength, posture and coordination, meaning you're more likely to walk upright which will make you look younger, says Dr Mosley.
 Plus, research shows balance is a predictor of life expectancy.
-“One study showed a clear relationship between how long people in the 50s could stand on one leg with their eyes closed and whether they'd be alive 13 years later,” he continues.
+Another study showed a clear relationship between how long people in the 50s could stand on one leg with their eyes closed and whether they'd be alive 13 years later, he says.

 How do we balance?